-Before embarking on my PhD I did the MSc in Philosophy (Specialization in Ethics) at the University of Edinburgh, finishing in 2014.
+Before embarking on my PhD, I did an MSc in Philosophy (Specialisation in Ethics) at the University of Edinburgh, finishing in 2014.

-Previously, I had a career as a journalist in several countries, with a special interest on human rights.
+Previously, I had a career as a journalist in several countries, with a special interest in human rights.